Belgrade: Middle Ages

 King Stefan Dragutin (r.
 1276–1282) received Belgrade from his father-in-law, Stephen V of Hungary, in 1284, and it served as the capital of the Kingdom of Syrmia, a vassal state to the Kingdom of Hungary.
 Dragutin (Hungarian: Dragutin István) is regarded as the first Serbian king to rule over Belgrade.

 Following the battles of Maritsa (1371) and Kosovo field (1389), Moravian Serbia, to Belgrade's south, began to fall to the Ottoman Empire.

 The northern regions of what is now Serbia persisted as the Serbian Despotate, with Belgrade as its capital.
 The city flourished under Stefan Lazarević, the son of Serbian prince Lazar Hrebeljanović.
 Lazarević built a castle with a citadel and towers, of which only the Despot's tower and the west wall remain.
 He also refortified the city's ancient walls, allowing the Despotate to resist Ottoman conquest for almost 70 years.
 During this time, Belgrade was a haven for many Balkan peoples fleeing Ottoman rule, and is thought to have had a population ranging between 40,000 and 50,000 people.

 In 1427, Stefan's successor Đurađ Branković, returning Belgrade to the Hungarian king, made Smederevo his new capital.
 Even though the Ottomans had captured most of the Serbian Despotate, Belgrade, known as Nándorfehérvár in Hungarian, was unsuccessfully besieged in 1440 and 1456.
 As the city presented an obstacle to the Ottoman advance into Hungary and further, over 100,000 Ottoman soldiers besieged it in 1456, in which the Christian army led by the Hungarian General John Hunyadi successfully defended it.
-The noon bell ordered by Pope Callixtus III commemorates the victory throughout the Christian world to this day.
+The noon bell ordered by Pope Callixtus III commemorates the victory throughout the Christian world to this day, which is now a cultural symbol of Hungary.